 Every Child Has Rights - We Protect Them

-CASA recruits, trains and coaches citizen-volunteers who advocate for abused children in the community and in the courtroom - because abused and neglected children need more than the foster care system can provide.
+CASA recruits, trains, and coaches citizen-volunteers who advocate for abused children in the community and in the courtroom - because abused and neglected children need more than the foster care system can provide.
 CASA volunteers provide quality court-based advocacy that lead to positive outcomes for the children:

 Change a Child's Story